A representation of the wave function on the three-dimensional space: Possible objections

 \begin{objection} The major claim of the paper sounds interesting, but it is a too long reading, and I will not invest time in something known to be impossible. \end{objection} \begin{reply} I suggest, before you decide whether to read it carefully, to check Figure \ref{multi-layered.png}. \end{reply}

 \begin{objection} This representation is equivalent to the configuration space representation.
 How does this help?
 Doesn't it mean that the configuration space remains? \end{objection} \begin{reply} The configuration space remains.
 The objective was not to remove it, and we can't remove it, because it is inherent to quantum mechanics.
-The situation is similar to classical mechanics, where one can represent the particle configurations both in the $3$D-space, and in the $3\n$-dimensional configuration space, and also in the $6\n$-dimensional phase space. \end{reply}
+The situation is similar to classical mechanics, where one can represent the particle configurations both in the $3$D space, and in the $3\n$-dimensional configuration space, and also in the $6\n$-dimensional phase space. \end{reply}

 \begin{objection} For a theory to be scientific, it has to be falsifiable.
-Are there any empirical predictions of your model? \end{objection} \begin{reply} The model constructed here is just a representation, equivalent to the {\schrod} representation of wavefunctions on the configuration space, but in terms of fields on the $3$D-space.
+Are there any empirical predictions of your model? \end{objection} \begin{reply} The model constructed here is just a representation, equivalent to the {\schrod} representation of wave functions on the configuration space, but in terms of fields on the $3$D space.
 For this reason, it should not be expected to give different predictions from quantum theory, because it is not a different theory. \end{reply}

-\begin{objection} It seems unlikely that the universe is as complicated as your construction. \end{objection} \begin{reply} The role of this representation is merely to provide a proof of concept that the universal wavefunction can be an object in the physical space.
+\begin{objection} It seems unlikely that the universe is as complicated as your construction. \end{objection} \begin{reply} The role of this representation is merely to provide a proof of concept that the universal wave function can be an object in the physical space.
 Whether this is effectively realized in nature, and whether it is realized in this form or another, it doesn't say. \end{reply}

-\begin{objection} The fiber bundle structure in your representation is too large! \end{objection} \begin{reply} It is very large indeed, because it needs to be able to represent wavefunctions living in a space with infinitely many dimensions. \end{reply}
+\begin{objection} The fiber bundle structure in your representation is too large! \end{objection} \begin{reply} It is very large indeed, because it needs to be able to represent wave functions defined on a space with infinitely many dimensions. \end{reply}

-\begin{objection} There are no foundational open problems in quantum mechanics, or they are solved by interpretation X. Your construction is pointless. \end{objection} \begin{reply} If your favorite interpretation X requires the wavefunction to be ontic, then the multi-layered field representation may help (section \sref{s:implications}).
-If in your favorite interpretation X the wavefunction is epistemic or nomological, it is not hurt by this representation. \end{reply}
+\begin{objection} There are no foundational open problems in quantum mechanics, or they are solved by interpretation X. Your construction is pointless. \end{objection} \begin{reply} If your favorite interpretation X requires the wave function to be ontic, then the multi-layered field representation may help (section \sref{s:implications}).
+If in your favorite interpretation X the wave function is epistemic or nomological, it is not hurt by this representation. \end{reply}